-In 1 January 2012, a new Student Services and Amenities Fee was introduced for students at all Australian universities, including USC.
+In 1 January 2012, the Student Services and Amenities Fee was introduced for students at all Australian universities, including USC.
 This fee is a result of the Federal Government passing the Student Services and Amenities Fee Legislation on 11 October 2011.

 How will the funds raised from SSAF be spent?

 All of the Student Services and Amenities Fee funds will be used for improving student services and facilities, and in accordance with the funding guidelines.
 All students are invited annually to comment on the types of services and facilities that will be funded through the SSAF.